Radian Group Inc. (RDN) Shares Decline Despite Market Challenges

-The stock of Radian Group Inc. (NYSE: RDN) has decreased by -0.28 when compared to last closing price of 25.04.
-Despite this, the company has experienced a 0.28% gain in its stock price over the last five trading sessions.
+The stock price of Radian Group Inc. (NYSE: RDN) has plunged by -1.09 when compared to previous closing price of 25.75, but the company has seen a 1.72% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Radian Group Inc. (NYSE: RDN) Right Now?